Response data processing

 Replicate averaging

 The regression uses the average response of each dose step rather than the response values of individual replicates.
-As this method influences the degrees of freedom and the control limits, we recommend using it with care.
+As this method influences the degrees of freedom and the control limits, we recommend using it with care, for example, when using pseudoreplicates instead of true replicates.